galangal

 Health Benefits

-- May possess anti-cancer properties, though further research is needed.
+• May have anti-cancer properties, though more research is needed.

 Storage Tips

-Fresh galangal root should be stored in the refrigerator, wrapped tightly in a plastic bag or airtight container, to prevent it from drying out.
-It can also be frozen for longer-term storage; wrap it tightly in plastic wrap and then place it in a freezer bag.
-Dried galangal should be stored in an airtight container in a cool, dark, and dry place.
-Ground galangal should also be stored similarly, away from light and moisture, to maintain its flavor and potency.
+Fresh galangal root should be stored in the refrigerator, wrapped tightly in plastic wrap or in an airtight container.
+This will help prevent it from drying out.
+For longer storage, galangal can be frozen.
+It's best to slice or grate it before freezing for easier use later.
+Dried galangal should be stored in an airtight container in a cool, dark, and dry place to maintain its flavor and aroma.

 Marnirni-apinthi Building, Lot Fourteen,